genesiscommunitysuccess/docs/docs/04_tutorials/03_quick-guides/03_loading-feed-data/01_loading-feed-data.md

 1. Examine the format of the source data.
 You need to be able to map the data into a table in Genesis format.
 2. Define a Camel config (in the CFG module) to listen to a staging directory and push the file as a new event.
-3. Create a new event handler to process the event and push the data to the data server.
+3. Create a new Event Handler to process the event and push the data to the data server.
-4. Create some unit tests around the event handler to verify the load process.
+4. Create some unit tests around the Event Handler to verify the load process.

 ## Source data